oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

 At this point, you should be logged into your environment with a username CIO.xx where xx is a two number code assigned to your laptop.

-## Task 1: Extending Privileges to a User
+## SCM: Extending Privileges to a User

 1. Oracle Cloud Applications are delivered with a complete set of roles which control access to application functions and data.